ECMWFCode4Earth/challenges_2020/README.md

 Browse through the [ESoWC 2020 challenges](https://github.com/esowc/challenges_2020/issues) or develop your own project idea.
 Applications for ESoWC 2020 closed 22 April 2020.

 ### 2. Announcement of selected proposals: 1 May 2020
 The final ESoWC 2020 project teams were announced on 1 May 2020.
-Follow ESoWC on [Twitter](https://twitter.com/esowc_ecmwf) or visit the [ESoWC website](https://esowc.ecmwf.int) and get all updates.

 ### 3. Coding period: 4 May  - 31 Aug 2020